-- Overview Brain & Spinal Tumors
+Brain and Spinal Cord Tumors

-Brain tumors can be benign or malignant.
-Benign tumors are the least aggressive type.
-They begin in cells within or around the brain, but they grow slowly and don’t spread.
-Still, they can grow back after treatment.
+Benign brain tumors begin in cells within or around the brain.
+They grow slowly and don’t spread.
+Still, they can recur (come back) after treatment.
 Malignant tumors are cancerous and can have more dangerous effects.
-They are known to grow quickly and spread into other areas of the brain.
-They may also recur or grow back after treatment.
-Metastatic or secondary brain tumors begin in other parts of the body but spread to the brain.
-They are treated based on where they began, like the lung, breast, colon or skin.
-In any case, if a tumor grows in the brain and presses on nearby areas, it can cause trouble.
+They can grow quickly and spread into other areas of the brain.
+They may also recur after treatment.
+Metastatic or secondary brain tumors begin in other parts of the body like the lung, breast, colon or skin, but spread to the brain.
+In any case, if a tumor grows in the brain and presses on nearby areas, it can lead to unwanted signs & symptoms.

 - Ependymal Tumors

 - Germ Cell

 - Sellar Region

 These tumors begin in brain glial cells called astrocytes, which help keep nerve cells healthy.
 Astrocytomas are divided into two categories: those with and without isocitrate dehydrogenase (IDH) mutations.
 Tumors with IDH mutations are more common and tend to grow more slowly.

 - Brain Stem Glioma

 These tumors begin in brain glial cells called oligodendrocytes.
 Oligodendrogliomas with IDH mutations tend to grow more slowly.

 - Anaplastic oligodendroglioma (grade III)